matterhorn-chat/matterhorn/docs/UserGuide.md

 * Usernames in messages can be clicked to switch to the direct message channel for the clicked user.

+* Usernames in the "Reactions" tab of the message view window can be clicked to switch to the direct message channel for the clicked user.

 # Spell Checking Support

 Matterhorn uses `aspell` to perform spell-checking of your message